Here you can find answers to some of our most frequently asked questions.

 No, for admission into the Sustainability Science MS you do not need to contact a faculty member.
 All you need to do is apply to Sustainability Science through the UMass Grad School admissions process.
 We'll assess your application package and if you are accepted, we help you identify an advisor once you enroll in the program.

 To apply to the Sustainability Science Masters program, you must complete our online application.
 In addition, prospective students need to submit two letters of recommendation, official transcripts, a personal statement, and resume.
 International students are required to submit TOEFL or IELTS scores.
-As of 2015, submitting GREs scores is optional.
-Applicants are encouraged to submit scores if they feel it will make a more compelling case for admission, but there is no requirement to submit GREs.
+Submitting GRE scores is optional, although applicants are encouraged to submit scores if they feel it will make a more compelling case for admission.

-As of 2015, applicants are no longer required to submit GRE scores.
-If you feel your GRE scores help reflect your academic ability you are encouraged to submit them, but there is no requirement.
+Applicants are not required to submit GRE scores.
+If you feel your GRE scores help reflect your academic ability you are encouraged to submit them.
 Additionally, there is no magic GRE score that we are looking for.
 Generally, a high score might help an applicant whose previous academic record was not as strong, but a low score won't hurt an otherwise qualified applicant.

 Generally students have at least a 3.0 GPA, and the average for admission to graduate programs across campus is 3.3.
 However we don't have a specific hard cutoff when we assess applications.
 We try to form a complete picture of applicants and the GPA is one component of that.